Marcos-Godinho-Filho/pygame/README.md

 ### Mario shooting game
 ---

-A game that has items to collect and enemies to shoot.
+A simple game made with pygame.
+Collect items to get stronger and survive Mario enemies.
+Beat your own record.
+Have fun!